piuupadhyaypu/RMTL-RNA-seq/index.md

 The column of the input matrix contains cells and genes represented in rows.

 **Data Loading and Pre-processing**
+Single cell RNA count matrix is loaded and then cells and genes are filtered.
+On the filtered matrix, logarithm normalization is applied.
 ```
 library(lattice)
 library(ggplot2)